Famosi/Duckietown-AI-Driving-Olympics/README.md

 **It's highly recommended to create a virtual environment using `virtualenv` or `anaconda`**

 ## Getting Started
 Now you have all the requisite to continue.
+You will download the code and

 ### Install

-First of all, clone this repository:
+First of all, clone the repository

 ```
 git clone https://github.com/FaMoSi/duckietown_aido4.git